xuanhun/articles/visactor/sourcecode/vchart/en/1-vchart-basic-principles.md

   },

 ```
-The above uses a grid-like method to manage the layout of regions and components.
-We use these `modelId` to associate the configuration of the corresponding region and component:
+Above, the layout of regions and components was managed in a manner similar to a grid.
+We use these `modelId`s to associate the corresponding configurations of regions and components:

 ```Typescript